These affirmations are gleaned from top self-help books for greater benefits.

 The Dynamic Laws of Prosperity - Your Master Key to Prosperity by Catherine Ponder

-Think and Grow Rich by Napoleon Hill - the link is my affiliate link with Amazon.
-Although there are many reprinted versions of Think and Grow Rich, this is my strong recommendation.
+Think and Grow Rich by Napoleon Hill - Although there are many reprinted versions of Think and Grow Rich, this is my strong recommendation.
 The book is paperback with an unusually durable binding and pliable cover and pages.
 It feels magnificent to hold and to fold back the pages for reading and highlighting.